 Would you like to write for Neurowire?

 Would you like to write about your research?
-Do you have any tips you would like to share with the neuroscience community?
+Do you have any advice or tips that you would like to share with the neuroscience community?

-Our Neurowire blog had over 68,000 unique users in 2018.
-Being a guest blog author for Scientifica's Neurowire allows you to get scientific writing experience.
-Your articles will be read by a large, relevant audience.
+Our Neurowire blog had over 71,000 unique users in 2018.
+Being a guest blog author for Scientifica's Neurowire allows you to gain scientific writing experience, with your articles being read by a large, relevant audience across the world.

-There is no obligation to write a certain number of articles; you could write a one-off article, or you could feature regularly.
+There is no obligation; you could write a one-off article, or you could feature regularly.
+The topic is your choice, and we provide plenty of guidance.

 Interested?
 Please email [email protected] for more information.